braddle/osf-resources/Containerisation/containerDemo/README.md

 openjdk                       19-jdk    fafed7e8bf17   8 days ago       496MB
 ```

-Push the latest and the tagged builds to Container Repository (Docker Hub).
-We push both the latest and the tag to enable
+We now want to push the latest and the 1.0.0 tagged builds to Container Repository (Docker Hub).
+We push both the latest
-us to pull down either the latest build or a specific tag when we want to use it.
+and the tag to enable us to pull down either the latest build or a specific tag allowing us to make a descision of when
+we upgrade.
+We can do this by running the following two commands:

 ```shell
 docker push {docker_hub_username}/demo-app:latest